 Ierapetra is endowed with beautiful, seemingly endless beaches.
 You’ll rest and recharge your batteries, soaking up the sun while lounging on the golden sand.
 Anywhere you look, the scenery is exotic.
 The long, sandy main beach is fully organised with sun loungers and water sports, and a picturesque port, with tavernas, stores and hotels, awaits you as well as a village renowned for the warmth of its locals.
 It’s also worth exploring the many other small beaches and coves you’ll encounter as well as popular Makri Yialos, just 30km to the east.

 Don’t miss the opportunity to catch one of the many boats offering day trips from Ierapetra to the tiny island of Chrissi, just 8 nautical miles into the Libyan Sea.
-Chrissi is an almost entirely flat strip of paradise, with shallow, turquoise-coloured water and powdery pink sand.
-The captivating scenery is further enhanced by the scent of cedar and you’ll have the opportunity to discover some of the 120 species of bird that live or migrate here.
+Chrissi (meaning golden in Greek) is an almost entirely flat strip of paradise, with shallow, turquoise-coloured water and powdery pink sand.
+The captivating scenery is made even more special by the scent of cedar and you’ll have the opportunity to discover some of the 120 species of birds that live or migrate here.
 If luck is on your side, you could even encounter the famous Caretta caretta sea turtles that often visit the island.

 Standing at Ierapetra’s fortress, overlooking the old neighbourhoods and gazing out to sea, you’ll let the stories of the Saracen pirates take over your imagination.
 A point of architectural pride for Ierapetra and its most impressive attraction, the famous Fortress of Kales was built at the beginning of the 14th century and has witnessed its fair share of history – notably the Venetian and Ottoman wars.
 Well-preserved, it hosts various cultural events, like the Kirvia Cultural Festival every summer.

-Many claim that in July 1789 Napoleon, on his way to Egypt to declare war on the Mameluks, stopped in Crete and spent the night in Ierapetra.
-The two-storey home said to have hosted him in Ierapetra is located in the old town.
+Many claim that, in July 1789, Napoleon spent the night in Ierapetra on his way to Egypt to declare war on the Mameluks.
+The two-storey home said to have hosted him is located in the old town.

-The wild beauty around Selakano grips you from the moment you set eyes on it: beautiful gorges, streams and birds of prey abound.
+The wild beauty around Selakano grips you from the moment you set eyes on it, with beautiful gorges, streams and birds of prey abounding.
 You’ll reach this impressive destination by passing through the village of Selakano and a network of forest roads.
-In the basin, there are two settlements as well as cultivations of walnut and pear trees and vines.
+In the plateau, there are two settlements as well as walnut and pear tree orchards and vineyards.

-The Selakano Forest is considered one of the largest apiculture sites in Crete, ending at the peak of Mt Dikti, Afentis Christos, at a height of 2,148m.
+The Selakano Forest is considered one of the largest apiculture sites in Crete and ends at the peak of Mt Dikti, Afentis Christos, at a height of 2,148m.